How Can I help My Kid To Communicate?

 There are many other apraxia disorders to account for, but since we are focused on verbal disorders, these apraxias are the best references for your child's condition.
 Knowing what makes your kid unable to speak is the first step to diagnosis.

 Children love to echo words from parents or other people they hear, but sometimes, this could be a disorder.
 Echolalia is repeating comments that a child with ASD hears.
-This could benefit language development for children with ASD, as learning a language is done this way, and many physicians recommend this method for growth in learning.
+This could benefit language development for children, as learning a language is done this way, and many physicians recommend this method for growth in learning.

 Echolalia can be a sign of autism and is usually developed at around 3 years old.
 There are two types of Echolalia; the first one is immediate Echolalia when the word is repeated right away or delayed Echolalia when the word is repeated hours or days apart from the first time the word is heard.